 \subsection{Large Language Models in Software Engineering}

-In recent years, LLMs have shown promise in various SE applications \cite{feng2023investigating}.
-LLMs are language models consisting of billions of parameters trained from a significant amount of data and have impressive performance in language processing tasks, including both natural languages and programming languages \cite{feng2020codebert}, \cite{guo2022unixcoder}.
-LLMs designed for processing and generating human-like text, and GPT (Generative Pre-trained Transformer) is a prominent example within this category \cite{eloundou2023gpts}.
-GPT models are particularly notable for their ability to perform a wide range of language tasks, from translation and summarizing to question-answering and creative writing, without needing task-specific training.
-As such, GPT stands as a flagship example of LLMs, showcasing the potential of these models in various applications that require nuanced language understanding and generation \cite{valmeekam2022large}.

 In recent years, LLMs have experienced a rapid advancement in various SE applications \cite{feng2023investigating}.
-As Treude \textit{et al}. \cite{treude2023navigating} mentioned, the GPT model and SE are related by applying NLP techniques to various tasks within the software development lifecycle.
-GPT's language generation capabilities offer valuable assistance and enhancements to SE processes \cite{thiergart2021understanding}, \cite{hornemalm2023chatgpt}.
-The integration of LLMs into SE has marked a significant paradigm shift in this field \cite{allamanis2017learning}.
-LLMs have demonstrated significant benefits compared to traditional methods like models guided by domain-specific languages, probabilistic grammars, and basic neural language models.
+As Treude \textit{et al}. \cite{treude2023navigating} mentioned, the LLM and SE are interconnected through the application of NLP techniques to various tasks within the software development lifecycle.
+LLM's language generation capabilities offer valuable assistance and enhancements to SE processes \cite{thiergart2021understanding, hornemalm2023chatgpt}.
+The integration of LLMs into SE has marked a major transformation in this field \cite{allamanis2017learning}.
+LLMs have demonstrated valuable advantages over traditional methods like models guided by domain-specific languages, probabilistic grammars, and basic neural language models.
 Nowadays, LLMs have been applied to various field of SE.
-These include data analysis \cite{rae2021scaling}, text classification \cite{chae2023large}, software development \cite{rasheed2023autonomous}, code search \cite{gu2018deep}, unit test case generation \cite{tufano2020unit}, automated program repair \cite{li2022competition}, etc.
+These include data analysis \cite{rae2021scaling}, text classification \cite{chae2023large}, software development \cite{rasheed2023autonomous}, code search \cite{gu2018deep}, unit test case generation \cite{tufano2020unit}, automated program repair \cite{li2022competition}, and many other.

 Hou \textit{et al}. \cite{quin2024b} conducted a systematic review of 229 papers (2017–2023) on the use of LLMs in SE.
 They examined different LLM types, data processing techniques, performance optimization methods, and SE tasks where LLMs have been successfully applied, highlighting key challenges, research gaps, and future directions.

 Zheng \textit{et al}. \cite{zheng2023towards} reviewed the integration of LLMs into SE, categorizing SE tasks into seven types and highlighting application examples, strengths, and limitations.
 They identified key challenges, including inconsistent LLM performance, limited evaluation of code-centric models, and the need for customized models tailored to specific SE tasks.
 Zheng \textit{et al}. \cite{zheng2023survey} examined the effectiveness of LLMs in the context of SE.
 They reviewed and evaluated 134 studies focused on code LLMs, highlighting the connections between code-specific LLMs and general-purpose LLMs.
 Furthermore, they conducted an in-depth analysis of how both general and code LLMs perform in various SE tasks, providing a detailed assessment of their capabilities across different sub-tasks.